§ Verifiable Public Registry v2 Specification

 valid permission:

-For a given country code, a credential schema permission of a given type, which (country attribute is null or equals to the given country code), and effective_from timestamp is lower than current timestamp, and (effective_until timestamp is null or greater than current timestamp), and revoked is null and terminated is null.
+For a given country code, a credential schema permission of a given type, which (country attribute is null or equals to the given country code), and effective_from timestamp is lower than current timestamp, and (effective_until timestamp is null or greater than current timestamp), and revoked is null and terminated is null and slashed is null.

 validation process: